Dikembe Mutombo: Player profile

 Mutombo also achieved a certain level of on-court notoriety.
 After a successful block, he was known for taunting his opponents by waving his index finger, like a parent reproaching a disobedient child.
-Later in his career, NBA officials would respond to the gesture with a technical foul for unsportsmanlike conduct.
+Later in his career, NBA officials responded to the gesture with a technical foul for unsportsmanlike conduct.
 To avoid the technical foul, Mutombo took to waving his finger at the crowd or the TV cameras after a block, which is not considered taunting by the rules.
-Additionally, his flailing elbows were known for injuring several NBA players, including Michael Jordan, Dennis Rodman, Charles Oakley, Patrick Ewing, Chauncey Billups, Ray Allen, Yao Ming, LeBron James and Tracy McGrady.
+Additionally, he was known for injuring several NBA players including Michael Jordan, Dennis Rodman, Charles Oakley, Patrick Ewing, Chauncey Billups, Ray Allen, Yao Ming, LeBron James and Tracy McGrady due to his practice of flailing his elbows.
 His former teammate Yao Ming made a joke about it: "I need to talk to Coach to have Dikembe held out of practice, because if he hits somebody in practice, it's our teammate.
 At least in the games, it's 50/50."

+The Atlanta Hawks retired Mutombo's number 55 jersey on November 24, 2015, and the Denver Nuggets did the same on October 29, 2016.
+On September 11, 2015, he was inducted into the Naismith Memorial Basketball Hall of Fame.
+He received the Sager Strong Award on June 25, 2018.